inclojure-org/inclojure-org.github.io/README.md

 # Contributing

 So far we've only created a basic static site with html, css, js.
-HTML files live in the root dir, static/ contains css, js and assets. .well-known is a special directory that is used by lets encrypt to verify ownership with a challenge.
+HTML files live in the root dir, `static/` contains css, js and assets. `.well-known` is a special directory that is used by lets encrypt to verify ownership with a challenge.

-The site is built using .gitlab-ci.yml, so far it just involves copying over all the static stuff to a public/ dir and sending it off into Gitlab's cloud.

-If you just want to edit copy, then you don't need to do anything.

-For anything more sophisticated, please dig in to Gitlab's build process.
+The site is hosted on GitLab pages using `.gitlab-ci.yml`.

 # Lets Encrypt